 Pioneering work was undertaken in the UK by Mabel Dolmetsch (Dances of England and France 1450-1600; Dances of Spain and Italy 1400 to 1600) and Melusine Wood (Some Historical Dances 1952, More Historical Dances 1956 and Advanced Historical Dances 1960), followed by Wendy Hilton (Dance and Music of Court and Theater, Selected Writings), and Belinda Quirey (May I have the Pleasure?
 The Story of Popular Dancing).
 Each had their own distinctive approach.
 These works may have been overtaken by modern scholarship, but they were invaluable for opening up the field.

 Across the UK early dance groups were formed to research and perform Britain’s dance heritage.
 For example, in 1966 Peggy Dixon founded Nonsuch History and Dance, a performance company that embodied her commitment to the marriage of erudite research and lively spectacle.
 Under the direction of Darren Royston, Nonsuch still uses the dances of history to teach, train and entertain.
 Jim Cartmell, with Marjorie Riley, founded Capriol Historical Dance and Musik Group.
 He forged a new approach that combined scrupulous research into both choreography and music with a showman’s recreation of the social context of dances, whether in masques, feasts, processions or other celebrations.
 David Wilson worked with Capriol Cambridge on reconstructions and organised many Conferences, editing their Proceedings.
 His major contributions to the scholarship of early dance include numerous articles and two monographs, 101 Italian Dances and most recently The Basse Dance Handbook.
 In addition, he laid the groundwork for the EDC’s National Resource Centre for Early Dance now housed at Kellogg College, Oxford.
 Many groups of dancers (amateur and professional) now study, practice and perform across the UK.
-See our listing of Groups.
+See our listing of Classes and Teachers.

 Early dance performances offer new audiences a chance to appreciate the beauty, intricacy and fun of Renaissance, Baroque, Playford, Regency and Victorian dance.
 New scholarship and new enthusiasms are constantly enlarging the field.
 Two societies carry this work forward in the UK – the umbrella organisation, The Early Dance Circle, and the Historical Dance Society (formerly the Dolmetsch Historical Dance Society).